naturalis/galaxy-tool-make-otu-table/README.md

 vsearch --cluster_unoise uniques_sorted.fa --unoise_alpha <alpha setting> --minsize <minimal abundance> --minseqlength 1 --centroids zotusvsearch.fa

 ### **12. VSEARCH usearch_global**
 After clustering the reads need to be mapped back on the otus to create an otu table.
-This tool is comming from the VSEARCH package but for some extra info you can vitis the hollowing pages: https://drive5.com/usearch/manual/pipe_otutab.html and https://drive5.com/usearch/manual/mapreadstootus.html.
+This tool is comming from the VSEARCH package but for some extra info you can vitis the following pages: https://drive5.com/usearch/manual/pipe_otutab.html and https://drive5.com/usearch/manual/mapreadstootus.html.
 The command that is being used:
 ```
 vsearch --usearch_global combined.fa --db otu_sequences.fa --id 0.97 --minseqlength 1 --otutabout otutab.txt --biomout bioom.json
 ```